gr8jen/guess-the-number/README.md

 composer install
 ```

-Generate a random string of 32 characters, at for eample: http://www.unit-conversion.info/texttools/random-string-generator/
+Generate a random string of 32 characters, at for example: http://www.unit-conversion.info/texttools/random-string-generator/
  and put it in `.env` after:
 ```
 APP_KEY=